THE BOGUS DOCTOR SCANDAL A DARK CHAPTER THAT THE RIBBON CANNOT ERASE MT AGRAWAL HOSPITAL: A RIBBON-CUTTING RUSH, A SCAM UNANSWERED

 Tender Maze and the Shadow of Privatisation

-Healthcare activists argue this is privatisation by another name — one that risks converting a civic hospital meant for the poor into a pay-per-service facility, creating a two-tier healthcare system.
+Healthcare activists argue this is privatisation by another name—one that risks converting a civic hospital meant for the poor into a pay-per-service facility, creating a two-tier healthcare system.

 Bogus Doctor Scam: A Crime Still Unresolved

-Far more disturbing than administrative delays is the bogus doctor scandal registered as FIR No. 298/2023 at Mulund Police Station — a case that continues to haunt the hospital.
+Far more disturbing than administrative delays is the bogus doctor scandal registered as FIR No. 298/2023 at Mulund Police Station—a case that continues to haunt the hospital.
+Investigative records reveal that unqualified and unregistered individuals were deployed in emergency and ICU wards through a private trust.
+These individuals allegedly:

 Lacked valid MMC/MCI registration